tibdex/autosquash/README.md

 ![](assets/clean-merge.png)

 On the other hand, rebasing a pull request rewrites its Git history and GitHub doesn't like that.
-For instance, clicking on a notification about changes in a pull request with rewritten history will give you this:
+For instance, clicking on a notification concerning changes in a pull request with rewritten history will give you this:

 ![](assets/disappeared.png)

 The same thing will happen if you click on the file link of a [line comment](https://help.github.com/en/articles/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) but the pull request was rebased since the comment was posted.

-Another minor inconvenience with rebase and merge is that it's harder, when looking at the list of `master` commits, to see which commit comes from which pull request.
-You have to go to the commit page for GitHub to see which pull request had it.
-With regular merge or squash and merge, GitHub adds a pull request link to the commit title so the pull request is always a single click away from the list of commits.
+Another minor inconvenience with rebase and merge is that it's harder, when looking at the list of `master` commits, to know which commit comes from which pull request.
+You have to go to the actual commit page for GitHub to show you which pull request had it.
+With regular merge or squash and merge, GitHub adds a pull request link in the commit title so the pull request is always a single click away from the list of commits.

 `git rebase` and `git push --force` are useful when prototyping a feature locally.
 They also allow to create a pull request with a clean initial Git history.
 But once you ask for a review and start collaborating on a pull request, it's best to stop using these commands.